AlenPelin/keo-studio/_portfolio/maria---absolutely-magical-photo-session.md

   - "/media/9 keo studio photography maria 2.jpg"

 ---
 Maria is a very special model for me.
 She is my close friend; I took a lot of photos with her, when I lived n Brisben and every time I am fell in love.
 She is absolutely gorgeous, kind and lovele young woman.
 I am honored to collaborate with a beauty of that kind.

+Probably, now I said enough.
+Let me introduced my favourite photo session ever.

+We booked a cafe in Brisbane for the photo session.
+We took many photos but I want to share these four because they remind me of Harry Potter